 2014-2015 Young Explorers Winter Science Program

 Become a New Mexico Museum of Natural History and Science scientist for a day!
 Investigate Museum exhibits, examine our fossils and specimens, speak with our paleontologists, curators and scientists!
 Each day we will explore a different science topic utilizing all the expertise the Museum has to offer!
 Classes will meet from 9am-4pm.
-Before care is available from 8 am-9 am and aftercare is available from 4 pm-5:00pm for an additional fee.
+Aftercare is available from 4 pm-5:00pm for an additional fee.
 Classes are $75 each.
-10% discount for Museum members.
+10% discount for Museum members for camp classes.

 Daily full-day camps for children Kindergarten through 5th grade.
-Classes begin December 22-23, December 26, and December 29-31 and on January 2nd.
+Camp days are December 22, December 23, December 26, and December 29, December 30 and on January 2nd.
 No classes are available December 24th or 25th or January 1st.
-Before and after care available for an additional fee.
+Each day is sold individually.
+After care available for an additional fee.

 Each day's session is a stand-alone science camp.
 Sign up for one session, more than one, or for all of them.